Underdog (Audio Adrenaline album): Concept and development

-The album includes two unoriginal songs and a new version of a song previously recorded by the band.
+The album includes two covers and a re-recording.
 The song "Let My Love Open the Door" was written and recorded by Pete Townshend in 1980.
 The album also features the band's version of the popular hymn "It Is Well with My Soul", which features the guest vocals of Jennifer Knapp.
 The band also decided to record a new version of one of their first songs, "DC-10".
 The song, which was featured on the band's debut album, was a live staple of the band and is considered one of their most popular songs.
 According to Herdman, they "wanted to do something that kinda touched back with our roots, our very beginning.
 We were gonna do it like the Beastie Boys — more modern stuff … we were just goofin' around and the swing thing came around.
 Swing's such a big thing and we thought we would just make a joke of it.
 And do our song swing."

 One of the songs, "The Houseplant Song", features guitarist/keyboardist Bob Herdman on the lead vocals.
 The lyrics were inspired by a story Herdman read on the Internet about the effects of music on plants.
 It features a number of pop culture references, including a line that says "the second one you play that Petra or that Megadeth", and the closing line which says "we listen to Audio Adrenaline, cranked to eleven", in reference to a line from the film This Is Spinal Tap.